 Autistic children love to interact with digital devices but autism apps are dominated by single-user apps; none has social interaction as its primary focus.
 Face 2 Face offers a 2-user experience that allows parent and child to use the app while sitting face to face.

 What if connecting with autistic children was as simple as placing the iPad down between us and them?
 Introducing Face 2 Face.
 The first two-user experience App that connects parents to their autistic child with a two-way Mirror Keypad, designed to let them sit face to face, facilitating interaction.
 Turning kiddo’s favourite screen time into face time with mom or dad.

-Inspired by the simple gesture of a child lowering the iPad onto a table, we worked together with Genesis School For Special Education, the Child Development Unit at the National University Hospital of Singapore, UX specialists and mobile engineers to come up with an original Mirror Keypad interface.
+Inspired by the simple gesture of a child lowering the iPad onto a table, we worked together with Genesis School For Special Education, the prestigious Child Development Unit at the National University Hospital of Singapore, UX specialists and mobile engineers to come up with an original Mirror Keypad interface.
 This unique two-way app interface lets children sit face to face with their parents while using the same device, facilitating their interaction.
-We then created Face 2 Face – an interactive learning app that teaches social and literacy skills using the Mirror Keypad interface, bringing social interaction into digital learning.
+It also incorporates the colours of high visibility keyboards specially designed for autistic children.
+We then created the Face 2 Face app – an interactive learning app that teaches social and literacy skills using the Mirror Keypad interface, bringing social interaction into digital learning.
+The app is tailored for autistic children and their parents – voice and visual prompts guide the child to interact, personalisation feature lets them input words and images that are relevant and familiar to them, and parents can keep track of the child’s progress.
 The app became a part of the curriculum of the Genesis School For Special Education; it was then uploaded on the App Store and made available for free download, so parents all over the world can equip themselves with this tool and use it for practice at home, or anywhere.